-9.3.9 Thermal Shutdown
+8.3.9 Thermal Shutdown

-Internal over temperature shutdown disables turns off the FET when $T_J > 160^{\circ}C$ (typical).
-The TPS25940L-Q1 version stays latched off, whereas TPS25940-Q1/TPS259401A-Q1 versions commence an auto-retry cycle 128 ms after T_J drops below [$T{(TSD)} - 12^{\circ}C$].
+Internal over temperature shutdown disables turns off the FET when T_J > 160°C (typical).
+The TPS25940L-Q1 version stays latched off, whereas TPS25940-Q1 commences an auto-retry cycle128 ms after T_J drops below $[T{(TSD)} - 12^{\circ}C]$.
 During the thermal shutdown, the fault pin FLT pulls low to signal a fault condition.

-9.4 Device Functional Modes
+8.4 Device Functional Modes

-9.4.1 DevSleep Mode
+8.4.1 DevSleep Mode

-The TPS25940xx-Q1 device provides a dedicated DevSleep interface terminal (DEVSLP) to drive the device in low power mode.
+The TPS25940x-Q1 device provides a dedicated DevSleep interface terminal (DEVSLP) to drive the device in low power mode.
 When pulled high, it puts the device in low power DevSleep mode.
-In this mode, the quiescent current consumption of the device is limited to less than 130 μ A (95- μ A typical).
+In this mode, the quiescent current consumption of the device is limited to less than 130 μ A (95 μ A typical).
 During this mode, the output voltage remains active, the overload current limit is set to I{(DEVSLP(LIM))} and functionality of reverse comparator and current monitoring is disabled.
 All other protections are kept active ensuring the safety of the system even in DevSleep mode.

 User must ensure that load currents on the bus are limited to less than $I{(DEVSLP(LIM))}$, when the device is driven to DevSleep mode.
-Also, while coming out of DevSleep, it is important to sequence the TPS25940xx-Q1 earlier than the load.
-Otherwise, the load can exceed $I{(DEVSLP(LIM))}$ and cause the TPS25940xx-Q1 to enter the overload mode.
+Also, while coming out of DevSleep, it is important to sequence the TPS25940x-Q1 earlier than the load.
+Otherwise, the load can exceed $I{(DEVSLP(LIM))}$ and cause the TPS25940x-Q1 to enter the overload mode.

-Figure 9-4 through Figure 9-7 illustrate the behavior of the system in DevSleep mode.
+Figure 46 through Figure 49 illustrate the behavior of the system in DevSleep mode.

-TPS25940-Q1 SLVSDJ0E - MAY 2016 - REVISED JANUARY 2021
+TPS25940-Q1 SLVSDJ0D - MAY 2016-REVISED SEPTEMBER 2018